asma675/Google-Chrome-Built-in-AI-Challenge-2025---Oct-31-2025/README.md

 ---

 ## 🚀 Overview
-**Word Explainer** is a Chrome Extension that helps users better understand or rephrase text directly within the browser.
+**Word Explainer** is a Chrome extension that enables users to reword or better comprehend text right within the browser.
-Using Chrome’s new built-in AI powered by **Gemini Nano**, it can explain or rewrite selected text in plain English while keeping everything local on your device.
-This provides both privacy and instant results without relying on an internet connection.
+It can explain or rewrite specific language in plain English using Chrome's new built-in AI, which is powered by **Gemini Nano** and keeps everything local on your device.
+This doesn't require an internet connection and offers both privacy and immediate results.

 ---

 ## 🧩 The Problem
-When reading online content, people often encounter words or sentences that are confusing or too complex.
+People frequently come across unclear or overly complicated words or sentences when reading online content.
-Switching between tabs to search for meanings or simpler phrasing disrupts focus and slows down reading.
-Readers need a faster and smoother way to make sense of difficult passages without leaving the page.
+Reading is slowed down and distracted when one flips between tabs to look for definitions or simpler phrases.
+There must be a quicker and easier way for readers to understand challenging parts without ever leaving the page.
 ---

 ## 💡 The Solution
-**Word Explainer** allows you to highlight any word or paragraph on a web page and instantly receive a clear explanation or an alternative version of the text.
+You may use **Word Explainer** to highlight any word or paragraph on a webpage and get an alternate version of the text or a detailed explanation right away.
-It runs entirely within Chrome, using local AI processing to provide quick and private results.
-This makes it useful for anyone who reads, writes, or studies online.
+It uses local AI processing to deliver fast and confidential results and operates fully within Chrome.
+Anyone who reads, writes, or studies online may benefit from it because of this.

 ---